Stuycs-K/final-project-3-shifrinaa-robalinog/PRESENTATION.md

 The method loops through the string and converts the text into morse code.
 Next, the method loops through the morse code and adds the morse symbols onto a string until it encounters an *x*.

 If it does encounter an *x*, it converts the string of symbols into readable text using a dictionary and adds it to the final string.
-Then, the string we are using to store the the symbols is set to `**` so we can start reading in a new symbols.
+Then, the string we are using to store the symbols is emptied so we can start reading in a new symbol.

 These *x*'s represent the end and start of new characters.
 The method must also check if there is a second *x* directly after the first because that would mean we reached the end of a word.
 If there is, we skip the second *x* and add a space to the final message.